maxhbr/LDBcollector/md/FTL.md

                                 "name": "Modify the obtained source code."
                             }
                         ],
                         "_str": "Description: Related documentation should be treated in the same way as the software.
 Acknowledgments should include the following text: \"Portions of this software are copyrighted by The FreeType Project. \"Portions of this software are copyright <year> The FreeType Project (www.freetype.org).
 Replace <year> with the year in effect for the actual version.\nActions:\n- Modify the obtained source code.\n\nConditions:\nAND\n  RESTRICTION: An unrestricted, royalty-free, worldwide supplyable copyright license is granted in accordance with this license.
-(Sublicensing means that a person who has been granted this license re-grants the license granted to a third party.)\n\n  OBLIGATION: Indicate your changes in the materials that accompany the distribution.\n\n  OBLIGATION: Include the copyright notice contained in the software\n\n  OBLIGATION: Acknowledgements\n\n\n\n", "conditions": {
+(Sublicensing means that a person who has been granted this license re-grants the license granted to a third party.)\n  OBLIGATION: Indicate your changes in the materials that accompany the distribution.\n  OBLIGATION: Include the copyright notice contained in the software\n  OBLIGATION: Acknowledgements\n\n\n", "conditions": {
                             "AND": [
                                 {